Mahatma Gandhi: Death

+Godse, a Hindu nationalist, with links to the Hindu Mahasabha and the Rashtriya Swayamsevak Sangh, made no attempt to escape; several other conspirators were soon arrested as well.
+The accused were Nathuram Vinayak Godse, Narayan Apte, Vinayak Damodar Savarkar, Shankar Kistayya, Dattatraya Parchure, Vishnu Karkare, Madanlal Pahwa, and Gopal Godse.

 The trial began on 27 May 1948 and ran for eight months before Justice Atma Charan passed his final order on 10 February 1949.
-The prosecution called 149 witnesses, the defense none.
+The prosecution called 149 witnesses, the defence none.
 The court found all of the defendants except one guilty as charged.
-Eight men were convicted for the murder conspiracy, and others convicted for violation of the Explosive Substances Act.
+Eight men were convicted for the murder conspiracy, and others were convicted for violation of the Explosive Substances Act.
 Savarkar was acquitted and set free.
-Nathuram Godse and Narayan Apte were sentenced to death by hanging and the remaining six (including Godse's brother, Gopal) were sentenced to life imprisonment.
+Nathuram Godse and Narayan Apte were sentenced to death by hanging while the remaining six (including Godse's brother, Gopal) were sentenced to life imprisonment.